70928manson/NCKU-Eater/README.md

 npm run dev
 ```

-Open your browser and navigate to http://localhost:3000 to see the application in action.
+Visit http://localhost:3000 to view the application in action.

 ### Additional Notes